-The carriage cam is mounted on the carriage and positioned to activate the roller assembly.
-The roller must move freely on the inclined face of the carriage cam and allow the control cable to activate the interlock.
+The carriage cam is mounted on the carriage.
+The carriage cam is positioned to activate the roller assembly.
+The carriage cam must be positioned to allow the roller to move freely on the inclined face of the carriage cam and to allow the control cable to activate the interlock.
 See Figure 17-5.